opensafely/documentation/docs/codelist-creation.md

 1. Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development).
 1. Decide your key terms to search for codes.
 Good source of key words might be a previous codelist, clinicians or experts in the field and previous research papers.
 1. When logged into [OpenCodelists](https://www.opencodelists.org/accounts/login/)  click "my codelists" and then "create new codelist".
 There is a short video at the [bottom of this page](#medvid) on how to use the builder to develop a medication codelist.
+You can create the codelist under your user account or under an organisation.
+If you make it under your user account, you will be able to move it to an organisation at a later date by [editing the codelist metadata](#editing-existing-codelists).
 1. Add/remove terms to your codelists to end up with a list.
 1. Save the list as a draft.
 1. Clicking "Save changes" makes the codelist available on <https://www.opencodelists.org> as a draft.
 Share this link to the GitHub issue.